TechAngelX/TechAngelX/README.md

 With a robust background in IT, data management, and over a decade in academic and programme administration, I am transitioning into software engineering.
 My skills include software design, coding, testing, and maintenance, with a focus on backend and frontend development.

 I'm a bit of a Hackathon freak.
-I like to code fast (npm), get to an MVP showcase, then build for production if it shows potential.
+I like to code fast (npm), get to an MVP showcase, then apply a production-ready mindset to building projects that show high potential.
 Looking for other Hackathon freaks, code enthusiasts and generally people who are positive about building cool stuff together !

 I am proficient in: